How Writing Errors Impact Your Professional Presence

 No matter how small, writing errors make you seem untrustworthy, inattentive to detail and uneducated.
 Although some count writing errors as simple typos, many perceive them as indictments against your skills and abilities, which could potentially cost you clients and money in the long run.
 In considering your business goals and how others perceive your professional presence, sometimes it pays to hire an affordable editor!

-Ashan R. Hampton has worked as an English instructor in higher education for over 20 years.
+Ashan R. Hampton is a long-time English instructor turned entrepreneur.
 She is a proud graduate of the Donaghey Scholars Program at the University of Arkansas at Little Rock under the direction of Dr. C. Earl Ramsey, Emeritus.
-With her doctoral studies on hold, Ashan has found success in online education.
-She is also a published author of 21 nonfiction books on grammar, writing and inspiration for women.
-Get ordering information and view samples of her work at: www.arhampton.com.
+Through her company, Onyx Online Education & Training, she offers online writing and communications courses for personal and professional development to individuals and corporations.
+She is also a published author of several nonfiction books on grammar, writing, proofreading, copyediting, and inspiration for women.
+To see more of Ashan's work, visit: www.arhampton.com.

 COPYRIGHT & PERMISSION TERMS FOR SHARING THIS CONTENT